Thando-Given-Guambe/Thando-Given-Guambe/README.md

 - Recovered recoverable missing values using business logic.
 - Used `ROW_NUMBER()`, `GROUP BY`, `COUNT()`, `UPDATE`, `ALTER TABLE`, `TRIM()`, and type casting.

-**Layoffs Data Cleaning**

-`PostgreSQL` `SQL`

-- Built a staging workflow to preserve the original dataset, then identified and removed duplicates using CTEs, `ROW_NUMBER()`, and `PARTITION BY` in the absence of a unique identifier.
-- Standardised inconsistent text data and used self-joins to recover missing information where the business context supported it.

 **Video Game Sales — Exploratory Data Analysis**